Headers, Page Margins, and Spacing

 These three elements of formatting are all intertwined and crucial for presenting your work in an organized, easy-to-read manner.

 - Headers for all required pages must be consistently formatted; they should be the same size, font, and style, and located in the same position on each page.
-They must start at the very top of the page, on the first line, within the 1-inch margin.
+They must start at the very top of the page, on the first line below the 1-inch margin.

 - Chapter headers are the only headers that can start lower on the page and be stylized in any manner, as long as they are consistent on each chapter title page.

 - It is common for a chapter to have multiple levels of section headers.
 These can be formatted differently than required or chapter headers, as long as there is a consistent style from chapter to chapter.

 - Your document should not have a running header that appears at the top of each page.

 Page margins should be consistent throughout the text.